-The Company has approximately \$7,765,056 (2018 - \$5,828,211) operating losses available to be carried forward to future years.
+The Company has approximately \$8,499,268 (2020 - \$10,181,760) operating losses available to be carried forward to future years.
 The benefits of these losses will be recognized in the period in which realized due to uncertainty as to their realization.
-Accordingly, the Company has taken a full valuation allowance and has not recorded future tax asset as at March 31, 2019.
+Accordingly, the Company has taken a full valuation allowance and has not recorded future tax asset as at March 31, 2021.

-9. ECONOMIC DEPENDENCE
+8. ECONOMIC DEPENDENCE

-At March 31, 2018, two customers (2018 - three) accounted for approximately 82% (2018 - 76%) of accounts receivable and two customers (2018 - four) accounted for approximately 69% (2018 - 73%) of gross sales during the year then ended.
-One of the customers were a related party and resulted in 57% (2018 - nil) of total sales.
+At March 31, 2021, two customers (2020 - two) accounted for approximately 92% (2020 - 83%) of accounts receivable and two customers (2020 - two) accounted for approximately 93% (2020 - 87%) of gross sales during the year then ended.
+One of the customers were a related party and represented 85% (2020 - 77%) of total sales.
 The other customer is a warehouse distributor who sells to the ultimate customers.

-Inventory purchases from related parties accounted for 61% (2018 - 55%) of the purchases for the year ended March 31, 2019.
-Approximately 91% (2018 - 36%) of accounts payable at year end are owing to the Parent company and their commonly controlled subsidiaries.
-The Company's operations depend on purchases from various related parties.
+Inventory purchases from related parties accounted for 90% (2020 - 71%) of the purchases for the year ended March 31, 2021.
+Approximately 93% (2020 - 92%) of accounts payable at year end are owing to the Parent company and their commonly controlled subsidiaries.
+The Company's operations extensively depend on purchases and sales from various related parties.

-10. CONTINGENCIES
+9. CONTINGENCIES

-The Company, along with other related parties, has been named as defendant in two separate product-related class action lawsuits.
+The Company, along with other related parties, was named as a defendant in separate product-related class action lawsuits.
 These lawsuits remain at an early stage, and as litigation is subject to many uncertainties, it is not possible to predict the ultimate outcome of these lawsuits or to estimate the amount of loss, if any.
-Therefore no provision has been recognized in the financial statements.
+Therefore, no provision has been recognized in the financial statements.